Is it safe to delay your period?

-It’s safe to take packs back-to-back.
-Some women take 3 packets in a row, and then have a 4 or 7 day break.
+It’s safe to take packs of the combined pill back-to-back.
+Some women take 3 packets in a row, and then have a 4- or 7-day break.
 Some women take the combined pill continuously with no break.
 You might find that you get breakthrough bleeding or spotting if you take the pill constantly.

 Most brands of the combined contraceptive pill can be used in this way, including Microgynon, Rigevidon and Yasmin.
-If you use phasic pills, however, you should consult your doctor before using this method to delay your period (see below).
+If you use phasic pills, however, you should consult your doctor before using this method to delay your period.

-For more information on the different brands of the combined contraceptive pill, see our online clinic.
+For more information on the different brands of combined contraceptive pill, see our online service page.

-Is it safe to delay my period using a phasic pill?
+Is it safe to delay my period using the phasic pills?

-If you have been prescribed a phasic pill brand you should talk to your doctor before attempting to delay your period.
+If you have been prescribed a phasic pill, you should talk to your doctor before you try to delay your period.